 Roadkill is a cruel example of Darwinism in action.
 Animals that are either slow to move, weak, previously injured, or in the wrong place at the wrong time, are weeded out by nature.
 In the wild, predators see slow animals as an easy kill.
-When they appear on a highway, motorists are unable to stop their thousand-pound moving vehicles from running over them.
+When we motorists are surprised by animals darting from the brush, we are unable to keep our thousand-pound speeding vehicles from running over them.

 Among the animals that comprise roadkill are chipmunks, squirrels, turtles, and deer.
 Sometimes wandering domestic animals are also struck by vehicles unable to brake before hitting them.
 Unfortunately they too become roadkill.

 If we use roadkill as a metaphor, what else qualifies?
 What other circumstances create disastrous collisions of things or ideas that end in a killing?

 The other day in a meeting someone stomped the life out of an idea.
 Roadkill.